 - Personal, Social, Health Education & Citizenship sessions taught in every class.
 In addition there is a planned programme of Sex & Relationship Education.
 Within these areas, friendships, peer pressure, making choices, respect, tolerance, reflecting on the views and opinions of others and bullying are covered.
-Units in Year 6 also cover Child Sexual Exploitation. - The Computing curriculum contains on-going work on Staying Safe on the internet. • - Circle time can be used as a time to concentrate communication and reflection. • - Role play in English, Drama, PSHE is used to explore issues, thoughts and feelings. - Collective Worship and RE are used to explore issues related to friendships, relationships, values, respect and tolerance. • - The seeking and respect of children's views and opinions through the operation of the School Council and use of • questionnaires. - The promotion of positive attitudes by the use of posters, books and the manner in which staff deal with all issues. • - An open climate with strong trusting relationships so that children can openly discuss worries and concerns. - School reward system. • - Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - Ensure that there is good communication between staff in managing and monitoring bullying incidents. • - Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. • - Consider all opportunities for addressing bullying including through the curriculum, through displays, through peer support • and through the School Council. - Encourage the view that reporting incidents of bullying is taking responsible action rather than 'tale-telling' •

-- Train all staff including lunchtime staff, learning mentors and support staff to identify bullying and follow school policy and procedures on bullying. - Have a learning mentor who children and parents may turn to for assistance. - Ensure that adequate supervision is provided at all times in key areas of the school buildings and the playgrounds. - Use a 'no blame approach', following the LA preferred approach. - Offer counselling using the Seven Steps Approach. - Set up procedures for investigating incidents. - Follow guidelines for listening to the victim. - Actively create "safe spaces" for vulnerable children and young people. - Ensure that anyone who works in school actively models non bullying behaviour. - Publicise the details of helplines and websites. - Regularly evaluate the effectiveness of these strategies in preventing bullying.
+Units in Year 6 also cover Child Sexual Exploitation. - The Computing curriculum contains on-going work on Staying Safe on the internet. - Circle time can be used as a time to concentrate communication and reflection. - Role play in English, Drama, PSHE is used to explore issues, thoughts and feelings. - Collective Worship and RE are used to explore issues related to friendships, relationships, values, respect and tolerance. - The seeking and respect of children's views and opinions through the operation of the School Council and use of questionnaires. - The promotion of positive attitudes by the use of posters, books and the manner in which staff deal with all issues. - Open discussions around the difference between people that could motivate bullying such as: religion, ethnicity, disability, gender, gender identity or appearance related to difference.
+Also children with different family situations such as looked after children or those with caring responsibilities. - An open climate with strong trusting relationships so that children can openly discuss worries and concerns. - School reward system. - Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - Ensure that there is good communication between staff in managing and monitoring bullying incidents. - Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - Consider all opportunities for addressing bullying including through the curriculum, through displays, through peer support and through the School Council. - Encourage the view that reporting incidents of bullying is taking responsible action rather than 'tale-telling' - Train all staff including lunchtime staff, learning mentors and support staff to identify bullying and follow school policy and procedures on bullying. - Have a learning mentor who children and parents may turn to for assistance. - Ensure that adequate supervision is provided at all times in key areas of the school buildings and the playgrounds. - Use a 'no blame approach', following the LA preferred approach. - Offer counselling using the Seven Steps Approach. - Set up procedures for investigating incidents. - Follow guidelines for listening to the victim. - Actively create "safe spaces" for vulnerable children and young people. - Ensure that anyone who works in school actively models non bullying behaviour. - Publicise the details of helplines and websites. - Regularly evaluate the effectiveness of these strategies in preventing bullying.